 Geb

-The last of these earth deities here discussed, is Geb (also known as both Seb and Keb!) who was the Egyptian god of the earth itself, and all that sprouted forth from it.
-Not only was he god of the earth, but he actually held the earth up according to Egyptian myth, just as Atlas, the Greek Titan was believed to.
-He appeared usually as an anthropomorphic figure, often with a snake (as he was “God of Snakes”), but he was also later depicted as a bull, ram or crocodile.
+The last of these earth deities is Geb (also known as both Seb and Keb!) who was the Egyptian god of the earth itself, and all that sprouted forth from it.
+Not only was he the god of the earth, but he actually held the earth up according to Egyptian myth, just as Atlas, the Greek Titan was believed to.
+He appeared usually as an anthropomorphic figure, often with a snake (as he was the “god of snakes” or “snake god“), but he was also later depicted as a bull, ram, or crocodile.

-As the god of the Earth, that plain between the heavens and the underworld, he was seen as integral to those who were recently deceased and were entombed in that very earth.
+As the god of the Earth, he was seen as integral to those who were recently deceased and were entombed in that very Earth.

 Additionally, his laughter was believed to be the source of earthquakes, and his favor, the determining factor of whether crops would grow.
 However, even though he was clearly venerated as an awesome and omnipotent god – often equated in later times with the Greek titan Cronus – he never received his own temple.